Table of Contents

 Cursor stays the default for most working developers

-If you write code daily, edit multi-file in a real codebase, and want a single all-in-one tool, Cursor is still the right answer.
-The multi-canvas workflow added a meaningful productivity gain for parallel agent + human work.
-Pricing is predictable at $20/Pro; the fast-request cap is the watch-out.
+Write code daily, edit multi-file in a real codebase, want one all-in-one tool?
+Cursor is still the answer.
+The multi-canvas workflow added a real productivity gain for parallel agent-plus-human work.
+Pricing stays predictable at $20/Pro.
+The fast-request cap is the one thing to watch.

 Claude Code separates as the agent-shaped pick

-The headline of the period: Claude Code is no longer a beta-ish curiosity.
-The CLI ergonomics, Skills, Plugins, and the steady SDK improvements have made it the default for “agent runs while we review diffs” workflows.
+Claude Code is no longer a beta-ish curiosity.
+That is the headline of the period.
+CLI ergonomics, Skills, Plugins, and steady SDK improvements made it the default for the "agent runs while we review diffs" pattern.
 Our Claude Code vs. Cursor head-to-head walks through where each shape wins.

 Copilot is the path of least resistance, with a footnote

 Still the right pick for JetBrains shops, students, and teams already on GitHub Enterprise.
-The footnote: re-model your costs before the June 1 transition, especially if your team does heavy multi-file work.
+One footnote, and it's a big one: re-model your costs before the June 1 transition, especially if your team does heavy multi-file work.

 Windsurf is interesting but holding

-Cognition’s integration is now the dominant variable.
-The product is fine; the strategic direction is the open question.
-We’d defer net-new enterprise commitments until the post-integration roadmap is public.
+Cognition's integration is the dominant variable now.
+The product itself is fine, and you can still try Windsurf on the free tier to judge it yourself.
+The strategic direction is the open question, and that is the thing that should give you pause.
+We'd defer net-new enterprise commitments until the post-integration roadmap goes public.
 Existing Windsurf users have no urgent reason to switch.

 The open-source pack: pick on workflow, not ideology

-Aider remains excellent for terminal-purist Git-native workflows.
-Cline is the autonomous-VS-Code option but needs an explicit token budget policy on day one.
+Aider stays excellent for terminal-purist Git-native workflows.
+Cline is the autonomous-VS-Code option, but it needs an explicit token budget policy on day one or it will surprise you on cost.
 Continue is the bring-your-own-model choice for privacy-conscious teams.
-None of these are “the default for most teams”; they’re the right answer for specific shapes.
+None of these is the default for most teams.
+Each is the right answer for a specific shape.

 What we'd ignore this month

-- “Tool X is dead” takes.
+- "Tool X is dead" takes.
 None of the tools on our list are dying.
-The category is mature enough that mid-quarter switching is rarely worth the disruption unless you’ve hit a specific pain point.
+The category is mature enough that mid-quarter switching rarely pays for the disruption unless you've hit a specific pain point.

-- “AI agents will replace developers by Q3.”
-They won’t.
-The shape of the work is changing, not the existence of the work.
+- "AI agents will replace developers by Q3."
+They won't.
+The shape of the work is changing.
+The work itself is not going anywhere.

 - Vendor benchmark releases.
-All vendors look great in their own benchmarks.
-Trust your team’s actual usage data over any marketing chart.
+Every vendor looks great in its own benchmark.
+Trust your team's actual usage data over any marketing chart.

 Three actions for ops/eng leads this month

 - Audit your Copilot exposure if you have one.
-Model the June 1 transition with your current task usage.
-If the math is bad, decide before renewal whether to migrate seats to Cursor or accept the cost increase.
+Model the June 1 transition against your current task usage.
+If the math is bad, decide before renewal whether to migrate seats to Cursor or eat the increase.

-- Pilot Claude Code on one engineer’s workflow if you haven’t.
-The CLI shape is genuinely different from Cursor and the productivity gain is real for the right person.
+- Pilot Claude Code on one engineer's workflow if you haven't already.
+The CLI shape is genuinely different from Cursor, and for the right person the productivity gain is real.

 - Set an explicit policy on autonomous tools.
-If anyone on your team uses Cline or Devin, the per-task cost should be governed (e.g., “stop and check in at $10 spend”).
-The tools won’t enforce this for you.
+Anyone running Cline or Devin?
+Govern the per-task cost (something like "stop and check in at $10 spend").
+The tools won't enforce that for you.

 Verdict